dotnet/coreclr/Documentation/building/linux-instructions.md

 Git Setup
 ---------

-This guide assumes that you've cloned the coreclr repositories and are at the root of the coreclr folder.
+This guide assumes that you've cloned the coreclr repository.

 Set the maximum number of file-handles
 --------------------------------------